fayecoga/GettingAndCleaningDataProject/README.md

 To run this script the data is assumed to be in a folder named "UCI HAR Dataset" under the working directory where this script is assumed to be saved to.

+See the codebook for download instructions and configuration